Skip to main content

 • Serve fruits and vegetables high in vitamin C or a glass of orange juice at mealtimes.
 This helps the iron get absorbed.

-• Talk to a dietitian or your doctor if your child is a vegetarian.
+• Talk to a dietitian or your doctor if you need extra help getting more iron in your child’s diet or if your child is a vegetarian.
 They can recommend foods to help your child get enough iron.

 To help prevent iron-deficiency anemia in young children: